ingadhoc/sale/sale_order_type_automation/README.rst

 Sale Order Type Automation
 ==========================

-Add to kind of sales orders, options for when the sale is confirmed:
+Add to sale order type this options to be executed automatically on sale order confirmation:
-    * The invoice is validated
+    * Validate Invoice
-    * Payment of the invoice is validated and registrer
+    * Register and validate payment
-    * The products are tranfer
+    * Confirm picking and products transfer

 Installation
 ============